 Please remember that annual dues of $10 are required every year for both student and professional members.
 Fraternity dues are used to provide travel support to delegates from each Chapter to attend the Annual Keramos Convocation and ACerS Annual Meeting (MS&T Conference).
 The Keramos treasury is running low, and we would very much appreciate your continued support of Keramos in its efforts to support professional development among ceramic engineering students.
-A convenient link to PayPal is provided below, or you may send a check to our General Secretary, Dr. Robert Schwartz, at the address below.
+A convenient link to PayPal is provided below, or you may send a check to our General Secretary, Dr. Jeff Smith, at the address below.
 Thank you!

 The origins of Keramos date to the formation of Beta Pi Kappa at The Ohio State University in 1902 to promote the interaction between and camaraderie among ceramic engineering professionals and students.
 Beta Pi Kappa subsequently merged in 1932 with a chapter of similar interests and intentions at the University of Illinois (formed as Keramos in 1914).
 The fraternity experienced growth throughout the next four decades to chapters at universities possessing ceramic engineering programs.
 There are currently 12 student chapters across the country actively promoting the ideals of Keramos and ceramic engineering.
 An excellent review of the founding and history of Keramos is available in KERAMOS – A Biographical History by W.W.
 Kriegel, a copy of which can be found in the Keramos Blue Book volumes below: